Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Bears eat up to 20,000 calories daily when preparing for hibernation.

-Black bears in these parts have a trick up their furry sleeves—or rather, in their DNA.
-Some carry a recessive gene that gives them cinnamon, blonde, or even white-blue fur (the "glacier bear" variant).
-They're the ultimate climbers, with curved claws that make tree bark their personal ladder.
-Grizzlies, meanwhile, have straight claws better suited for digging up ground squirrels—or your improperly stored cooler.
+Black bears in these parts have a trick up their furry sleeves - or rather, in their DNA.
+While coastal regions have the rare white "Kermode" bears, a surprisingly high percentage of the "black" bears along the Icefields Parkway carry a recessive gene that gives them cinnamon, blonde, or rich chocolate-colored fur.
+Regardless of their coat color, they're the ultimate climbers, armed with short, sharply curved claws that make tree bark their personal ladder.
+Grizzlies, meanwhile, have long, straight claws that are utterly useless for climbing but perfectly suited for excavating ground squirrels out of the dirt - or forcibly opening your improperly stored cooler.

 Evening Arrival in Jasper: The Town That Almost Wasn't

 By evening, we rolled into Jasper in Storm Trooper, feeling like modern-day explorers.
-What most visitors don't know is that Jasper almost became a different town entirely.
-In 1911, the Grand Trunk Pacific Railway wanted to name it "Fitzhugh" after one of their executives.
-The locals—all 30 of them at the time—said "no thanks" and kept the name from the nearby Jasper House trading post.
-Smart move—"Fitzhugh, Alberta" doesn't exactly scream mountain paradise.
+What most visitors don't know is that Jasper actually was a different town entirely.
+In 1911, the Grand Trunk Pacific Railway established the town station and officially named it "Fitzhugh" after one of their executives.
+It operated as Fitzhugh for two years until 1913, when the government surveyed the townsite and officially changed it to Jasper, referencing the historic Jasper House trading post operated by a North West Company clerk named Jasper Hawes.
+It was a brilliant rebrand - "Fitzhugh, Alberta" just doesn't exactly scream mountain paradise.

 Back to Canmore: Reflections Under Light Pollution We Could Actually See

 We reached Canmore late, exhausted but wired from bear adrenaline.
-Sitting on our balcony, we realized something ironic: Canmore means "Big Head" in Gaelic, named by Scottish railway workers who thought the nearby Three Sisters peaks looked like, well, big heads.
+Sitting on our balcony, we realized something ironic: Canmore does mean "Big Head" (Ceann Mòr) in Gaelic, but it wasn't named for the mountains.
+In 1884, CPR director Donald Smith named the town after King Malcolm III of Scotland, who was nicknamed "Canmore" for his literal large head.
 The town was almost exclusively a coal mining community until 1979 when the last mine closed.
-Now it's filled with yoga studios and art galleries—quite the career change.
+Now it's filled with yoga studios and art galleries - quite the career change.

 Morning in Banff: Where the Wild West Meets Swiss Chalets